Keio University

 Horie

-I don't think I had a particular attachment, but I thought opportunities to work with the national team don't come around often, and it would be a good experience.
+I don't think I had a particular attachment, but I thought opportunities to work with the national team are rare and it would be a good experience.
 However, I had a lot of worry and anxiety about whether I was up to the task.
-So, I went to consult with a respected senior who had served as PR for Samurai Japan and the Olympic Japanese national team, but he just said, "It'll be fine, you can do it," and didn't say much else (laughs).
+So, I went to consult with a respected senior who had served as PR for Samurai Japan and the Olympic team, but he just said, "It'll be fine, you can do it," and didn't say much else (laughs).
 Since I had already accepted, I decided I just had to do it and steeled myself.

 ──What did you personally learn from this tournament?